joeboycom/cv/README.md

-# personal-website
+# CV
-Create a personal website for learning how to use React framework and other fronted skills
+Create a simple cv for learning HTML